 At St. John's we understand that connecting with other students is one of the most important parts of a great school experience.
 That's why we offer clubs and activities for our students.
 Our wide range of clubs and activities let students easily make friends, meet other students, develop leadership skills, explore new interests, and to have fun!
 Join our school clubs and activities today!
 (Students must not have any D’s, F’s or U’s in any subject.)

 BAND is for 4th-8th grades.
 The band program has a beginner band (B Band) and an advanced band (A Band).
 Students generally spend one year in B Band then advance to A Band.
-Band Fees are $200 for A Band and $100 for B Band.
-Other fees are for band shirt, audition fees and end of year trip.
-Will be collected at time of event.
-Sponsor: Mr. Bader
+Band fees are $75 per student.
+Other fees for band shirt, audition fees, and end of year trip will be collected at the time of event as applicable.
+Sponsor: Ms. Merring

 CHESS CLUB meets every Wednesday morning at 7:00am to 7:45am in the Spanish Classroom.
 No deadline to register.
 Can join at any time.
 Open to: Students in 5th-8th grades.

 DRAMA performs at least one stage show per year for grades 4-8.
 Students meet for auditions and then for rehearsals.
 Students will learn basic acting techniques, stage presence, music techniques, and theatre terminology.
 St. John's also hosts a chapter of the International Junior Thespian Society for middle school students.
 Directors: Ms.Zoeller, Ms. Velasquez, Ms. Lones and Ms. Beaty Choreographer: Mrs. Johnson

 MATH CLUB meets at 7:00am on Tuesdays.
 We participates in four math tournaments per year, but students are not required to attend the competitions.
 Competitions are always on Saturday mornings.
 Sponsor: Ms. Fulks